cms-analysis/EgammaAnalysis-TnPTreeProducer/README.md

 cmsRun TnPTreeProducer_cfg.py isMC=True doTrigger=True era=2018
 ```
 Check TnPTreeProducer\_cfg.py for all available options.
 Update the code if you need to implement custom-made recipes.

 Test files can be defined in python/etc/tnpInputTestFiles_cff.py
 If you update the code, you can use the ./runTests.py script in the test directory to check for new differences in the 2016, 2017 and 2018 test files.

 ### 3. Submit jobs
 Check in EgammaAnalysis/TnPTreeProducer//crab the tnpCrabSubmit.py script to submit your jobs using crab

-## For developpers
+## To make a pull request to this repository
 1. On github fork the package https://github.com/cms-analysis/EgammaAnalysis-TnPTreeProducer
 2. Add the remote
 ```